akschw04/akschw04.github.io/research.md

 # Project 1: Evaluating Climate Emulation: Unit Testing of Simple Climate Models

-Simple climate models (SCMs) underlie many important scientific and decision-making endeavors.
+Simple climate models (SCMs) are numerical representations of the Earth’s gas cycles and climate system.
-This illustrates the need for their use to be rooted in a clear understanding of their fundamental responses.
-In this study, we provide a comprehensive assessment of model performance by evaluating the fundamental responses of several SCMs.
-We find biases in some responses, which have implication for decision science.
-We conclude by recommending a standard set of validation test for any SCM.
+SCMs are easy to use and computationally inexpensive, making them an ideal tool in both scientific and decision-making contexts
+(e.g., complex climate model emulation; parameter estimation experiments; climate metric calculations; and probabilistic analyses).
+Despite their prolific use, the fundamental responses of SCMs are often not directly characterized.
+In this study, we use unit tests of three chemical species (CO2, CH4, and BC) to understand the fundamental gas cycle and climate system responses of several SCMs
+(Hector v2.0, MAGICC 5.3, MAGICC 6.0, FAIR v1.0, and AR5-IR).
+We find that while idealized SCMs are widely used, they fail to capture important global mean climate response features, which can produce biased temperature results.
+Comprehensive SCMs, which have non-linear forcing and physically-based carbon cycle representations, show improved responses compared to idealized SCMs.
+Even some comprehensive SCMs fail to capture response timescales of more complex models under BC or CO2 forcing perturbations.
+These results suggest where improvements should be made to SCMs.
+Further, we provide a set of fundamental tests that we recommend as a standard validation suite for any SCM.
+Unit tests allow users to understand differences in model responses and the impact of model selection on results.

 # Project 2: Characterization of Model Variability in CMIP5